-Some inside sales teams simply lack the coverage needed to properly engage with and convert marketing qualified leads (MQLs) into sales qualified leads (SQLs).
-They also may not have the correct sales tools or standardized processes in place to ensure clean pipeline data and the seamless hand-off between inside sales and account executives (AEs).
+Some inside sales teams lack the coverage needed to properly engage with and convert marketing qualified leads (MQLs) into sales qualified leads (SQLs).
+They also may not have the correct sales tools or standardized processes to ensure clean pipeline data and the seamless hand-off between inside sales and account executives (AEs).
 We have helped many global organizations streamline and build processes, uncover hidden opportunities, and master the handoff to drive revenue.
 In this blog, we will discuss nine tips for businesses to increase their lead-to-opportunity conversion.

 1. Scrub Your MQL List

 To help your inside sales team focus on the highest-quality opportunities, devise a method to score and rank your MQLs so you can prioritize resources.

 - Type of campaigns (e.g., free trial, incentive, new product promotion, etc.)

 Use a CRM system that supports lead scoring to pass the most qualified leads to SDRs at the optimal time to achieve the highest response and engagement rates.
 You may de-prioritize MQL follow-up or enter leads that don’t meet your specific criteria into a marketing nurture program.
 Having a ranking system in place will provide the context to help your inside sales team make an informed decision around which leads they spend time prospecting and qualifying.

 After prioritizing your MQL list, determine the best way to engage with them.
 Perform account research with tools like LinkedIn Sales Navigator, Quora, or ZoomInfo to gain insights into your prospects.

 These insights will help determine how to engage: